jonnonz1/nz-statute-book/acts/public/2001/public-trust-act-2001.md

 (2) All costs, fees, allowances, and charges earned by the office solicitor must be applied and disposed of as a profit of Public Trust.

 ### 144 Certificate by Public Trust as to its legal status in any matter
-(1) Despite any enactment or law to the contrary, a certificate by Public Trust in relation to a deceased person that—is to be accepted by all courts and persons as sufficient evidence, without further proof, of the death of the person, the appointment of Public Trust as executor or other administrator, or Public Trust's right to administer.
+(1) Despite any enactment or law to the contrary, a certificate by Public Trust in relation to a deceased person that— is to be accepted by all courts and persons as sufficient evidence, without further proof, of the death of the person, the appointment of Public Trust as executor or other administrator, or Public Trust's right to administer.
   (a) states the name, residence, and occupation of the deceased person at the time of his or her death, and the date of death; and
   (b) certifies that Public Trust has obtained a grant of probate or an order to administer, or is otherwise authorised to administer the estate; and
   (c) states the date when the probate or order to administer was granted, or the manner in which and time at which Public Trust became authorised to administer,—
-(2) Despite any enactment or law to the contrary, a certificate by Public Trust in any particular case that—is to be accepted by all courts and persons as sufficient evidence, without further proof, of Public Trust's right to act.
+(2) Despite any enactment or law to the contrary, a certificate by Public Trust in any particular case that— is to be accepted by all courts and persons as sufficient evidence, without further proof, of Public Trust's right to act.
   (a) certifies that Public Trust is authorised to act as trustee, guardian, manager, agent, attorney, liquidator, committee, receiver, or in any other capacity in the particular case; and
   (b) states the manner in which and time at which it became so authorised to act— (3) A certificate under this section is sufficient for the purpose of registering Public Trust as proprietor of—